3 Reasons to do Fitness Together

 - Accountability – Especially if you’re just beginning on your fitness journey, it’s good to have someone to check in with.
 Our running group has 3 meeting times each week, and we even take attendance.
 That keeps us accountable.
 Or you may have a training partner that’s expecting you at the gym at 5:30AM.
 You’re not going to want to leave them standing!
 Accountability helps you stick with it and make it a habit.
 It keeps you honest!

-- Stretch and Grow – When you’re with other people, you just work harder.
+- Stretch and Grow – When you’re with other people, you often work harder.
 You go farther or faster than you would on your own.
-When you’re checking in with an online group about your daily food intake, you’re more apt to follow your plan knowing others are doing the same.
-You’re just able to do more than you ever thought you could, because you have the courage to do it.
+When you’re checking in with an online group about your commitment to healthy living, you’re more apt to follow your plan knowing others are doing the same.
+You’re just able to do more than you ever thought you could, because you have the courage and confidence to do it.

 When I decided to sign up with a coach and an online community of women who wanted to focus on faith and fitness, I realized I still had a lot to learn about my motivations and priorities.
 I grew stronger in my faith and learned about proper nutrition.
-I became vulnerable about my struggles and found acceptance and encouragement.
+When I became vulnerable about my struggles, I found acceptance and encouragement.

 If you don’t have a fitness family, I’d love for you to join this tribe.
 Sign up for my weekly email where you will get tips and insights as well as motivation on your faith and fitness journey.
 Email me if you have questions!
 I’d love to hear from you.